quantiota/AI-Agent-Farm/matrix-rooms/homeserver/README.md

 - `synapse-data/` (bind mount) holds `homeserver.yaml`, the signing key and generated secrets — **do not commit it**; add it to `.gitignore`.
 - Prototype passwords are weak by design — rotate before real use.
-- Validated on `quantiota.net` (the existing lab instance) with a wildcard cert; the production identity is `microserver.network`.
+- Production identity is `microserver.network`; the server runs at `matrix.microserver.network`.
+  (First validated end-to-end on a prototype instance.)